kbhedi715881/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, clarity, and correctness trump blindly chasing performance in the initial stages of development."

 In other words, don't try to optimize your code too early in the development process without data to support it.
 This often leads to complex, hard-to-maintain code and can introduce bugs.
 Instead, ensure your code works correctly and is easy to understand, then optimize specific parts based on measured performance metrics.

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable, and maintainable code.
+Remember that complex solutions may seem impressive initially, but they often lead to bugs, difficulties in collaboration, and hinder future enhancements.
+Always aim to reduce complexity where possible without sacrificing functionality."

+"Program as if you had to maintain this code until the end of time, even if you know someone else will do it.
+This mindset helps create robust, scalable, and well-structured applications that stand the test of time."

+"Lastly, automate repetitive tasks and embrace version control.
+It's a keystone of modern programming practice that can save countless hours and headaches down the line."